ietf-wg-dprive/dprive-v2-ms-and-reqs/dprive-v2-ms-and-reqs.md

 The 2018 approved [charter of the IETF dprive working group](https://datatracker.ietf.org/doc/charter-ietf-dprive/) contains milestones related to confidentiality aspects of transactions on the recursor-to-authoritative leg of the DNS ecosystem.
 One of the work items in that charter is described as:

-> Develop requirements for adding confidentiality to DNS exchangesbetween recursive resolvers and authoritative servers
+> Develop requirements for adding confidentiality to DNS exchanges between recursive resolvers and authoritative servers
 > (unpublished document).

 This is also reflected in the [milestones list of the dprive group](https://datatracker.ietf.org/wg/dprive/about/), which (as of Dec 2018) contains a respective milestone: